AdobeDocs/advertising.en/help/dsp/audiences/sources/source-import-liveramp-segments.md

 ---
 # Manually Import Authenticated Segments from [!DNL LiveRamp]

 You can manually send authenticated [!DNL LiveRamp] segments to DSP using the [!DNL LiveRamp] [!DNL Connect] dashboard.
 You can use imported segments for placement targeting.
+For first-party segments, fees are USD 0.15 per display ad impression delivered and USD 0.25 per video ad impression delivered.

 <!--Is this first step relevant for this process?